smartstore/dev-docs-code-examples/README.md

 ## Directory structure

-Place this repository in the same directory as your Smartstore repository.
+Place this repository in the same directory as your Smartstore repository, otherwise creating the symlinks will fail.

 Example:
 - SmartStore repository: _/home/www/Smartstore/_